hillaliy/homebridge-midea-air/README.md

 ## Notes

 This version of `homebridge-midea-air` is a platform and should be able to access all device in the user's account.
 However, many devices may not be supported or function incorrectly.
 This is due to the lack of documentation of the raw MSmart API.
 If you encounter any problems, please open a new issue and specify your device model.

+## Credits

+This plugin is a sequel to the work of [ttimpe/homebridge-midea](https://github.com/ttimpe/homebridge-midea) and would not have been possible without the fundamentals that the Midea iobroker plugin and all of the other Midea API clients in Ruby and Python provided.